Tutorial: Web Testing (JavaScript)¶

 Click Finish

 You can now expand this object and drag a test function to your test script.
-For example if you wanted to get the textual value of the cell in your test, drag the GetInnerText
+For example, if you wanted to get the textual value of the cell in your test, drag the GetInnerText

 function into your test script:

-Test XPATH and Learn Object Using the Web Spy¶
+Test XPath and Learn Object Using the Web Spy¶

-For example, suppose we want to dynamically find the row that has the cell containing Amsterdam and then click on its Edit hyperlink.
+For example, suppose we want to dynamically find the row that has the cell containing Amsterdam

-Open up the Web Spy as before:
+Open the Web Spy as before:

 1 |